 It takes about 4 to 6 weeks to develop symptoms after exposure.

 Early symptoms include headache, nausea, tiredness and general muscle aching.
 This is followed by sore throat and fever.
 Lymph glands in the neck, under the arms, or in the groin may be swollen.
 Symptoms usually go away in about 1 to 2 months.
-But they can last up to four months.
+But they can last up to 4 months.

-test used to diagnose this disease may be negative even though you have the illness.
+ed to diagnose this disease may be negative even though you have the illness.
 In this case, other tests may be done.